New methods to constrain the radio transient rate: results from a survey of four fields with LOFAR: Introduction

-Despite this potential, the transient and time variable sky is a relatively unexplored region of parameter space in the GHz regime, and even more so at low radio frequencies.
-So far, radio transient detections have been sparse due to insufficient sky coverage of surveys with adequate sensitivity and time resolution.
-However, in the last few years a new generation of wide-field facilities has been available to sample the transient sky.
-In the radio band the Allen Telescope Array \citep[ATA;][]{ATA_Welch2009} carried out transient surveys from 2007 and 2011; currently, the Murchinson Wide Field Array \citep[MWA;][]{MWA_Lonsdale2009}, the Long Wavelength Array \citep[LWA;][]{LWA_Ellingson2009}, and the LOw Frequency ARray \citep[LOFAR;][]{LOFAR_vanHaarlem2013, LOFAR_Fender2008} are operational.
-Other radio pathfinders are the Karoo Array Telescope \citep[MeerKAT;][]{Meerkat_Booth2009} and the Australian Square-Kilometer Array Pathfinder \citep[ASKAP;][]{ASKAP_Johnston2008}, and both are currently starting to collect data.
-Another radio facility that will perform transient searches will be the APERture Tile In Focus \citep[APERTIF;][]{apertif_vanLeeuwen2014}.
-In the optical bands, for example, the Palomar Transient Factory \citep[PTF;][]{PTF_Rau2009} and the Panoramic Survey Telescope and Rapid Response System \citep[PanSTARRS;][]{PanSTARRS_Hodapp2004} are dedicated to transient searches.
+So far, discoveries of new transient sources at radio wavelength have been sparse due to insufficient sky coverage of surveys with adequate sensitivity and time resolution; these surveys have instead often led to the discovery of time-dependent behaviour of previously known sources.
+However, in the last few years, a new generation of wide-field facilities has been available to sample the transient sky, creating the opportunity to discover sources as transients by blind surveys also in radio.
+The Allen Telescope Array \citep[ATA;][]{ATA_Welch2009} carried out transient surveys from 2007 and 2011; currently, the Karl G. Jansky Very Large Array \citep[VLA;][]{JVLA_Perley2011}, the Murchison Wide Field Array \citep[MWA;][]{MWA_tingay2013}, the Long Wavelength Array \citep[LWA;][]{LWA_Ellingson2009}, and the LOw Frequency ARray \citep[LOFAR;][]{LOFAR_vanHaarlem2013} are operational.
+In addition, the Karoo Array Telescope \citep[MeerKAT;][]{Meerkat_Booth2009} and the Australian Square-Kilometer Array Pathfinder \citep[ASKAP;][]{ASKAP_Johnston2008} are both currently about to start collecting data.
+Another radio facility that will perform transient searches will be the APERture Tile In Focus \citep[APERTIF;][]{apertif_vanLeeuwen2014} at the Westerbork Synthesis Radio Telescope.
+These instruments cover a wide range of frequency and time scale, and thus each covers a different part of the large parameter space of time domain astronomy.

-Dedicated or commensal radio surveys have already produced interesting results.
-For example, an intensively studied area is the Galactic Centre, which harbours a number of radio transients such as GCRT~J1745-3009 \citep[][]{GCRT1745_Hyman2005}, GCRT~J1742-3001 \citep[][]{GCRT1742_Hyman2009}, GCRT~J1746-2757 \citep[][]{GCRT1746_Hyman2002} and SGR~J1745-29 \citep[][]{GCmagnetardiscovery_Degenaar2013, GCradiodiscovery_Shannon2013}.
-In the high time resolution regime, \citet{RRAT_McLaughlin2006} discovered short duration transient radio bursts from neutron stars, called RRATs (Rapidly Rotating Transients).